RMIT-ChaoYan-s379628/PIOT_Assignment2/README.md

 # PIOT_Assignment2
-This repository contains a reference sample for the PIOT_Assignment2 Python package.
+This repository contains a reference sample for the PIOT_Assignment2 Python package_.

 The Library Management System (LMS)  should contacted to the local council library automatically and used to borrow, return and maintain the backend information.
 The two main types of users: library user and library admin.
 The implementation of this assignment involves the following components for LMS (Library Management System):